Can You Negotiate A Lease Buyout?

 Your lease buyout amount is usually calculated by combining the residual value of the car at the beginning of your lease with the total remaining payments and any associated fees.
 Your buyout amount will be listed on your lease terms and usually with your monthly statement.
 Other factors can affect the lease buyout amount, like the car's condition, the current vehicle market, and what the demand is for that particular make, model, and year.

-Can You Get Out of a Car Lease Without a Penalty?
+How to Get Out of a Car Lease Early Without Penalty?

 How Can I Get Out of My Car Lease Without Ruining My Credit?